Sunday, May 5, 2024

 Overall Grade: C+

-That being said, which movies would make your list?
+That being said, which musical numbers from movies would make your list?
 Here are the one’s that made ours (Keep in mind we all have different criteria for our lists as well):

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-As we mentioned, this list could really go any way since he’s done a lot of good work.
-So, what would be your Top 3?
+There are about a billion other great songs that we didn’t cover that could’ve easily made our lists if not our honorable mentions.
+So that being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.